 **UPDATE**

-Since I published this post, the brilliant Jon Darke shared his diamond proofreading hack with me: make your computer speak your text aloud.
+Since I published this post, a) Grammarly was invented and b) the brilliant [Jon Darke](https://twitter.com/darkejon "") shared his diamond proofreading hack with me: _make your computer speak your text aloud._

 Hearing your words voiced in that robotic voice is an easy and fast way to pick up typos but also weed out grammatical mistakes and overly long sentences.